-If you are not satisfied with the response of the Head of School/ Executive Headteacher, or you have a concern or complaint that is specifically about the Head of School/ Executive Headteacher which has not been resolved informally, then you must write to the clerk to the governing body as soon as possible after receiving the decision, briefly outlining the content of the complaint and requesting that a governor complaints panel is convened and marking any envelope or email "urgent, private and confidential" insert contact details or web link for clerk to the governors here.
+If you are not satisfied with the response of the Head of School/ Executive Headteacher, or you have a concern or complaint that is specifically about the Head of School/ Executive Headteacher which has not been resolved informally, then you must write to the clerk to the governing body as soon as possible after receiving the decision, briefly outlining the content of the complaint and requesting that a governor complaints panel is convened and marking any envelope or email "urgent, private and confidential".
+You can email the clerk to the governors - charlotte.pearson@st-alphege.kent.sch.uk or post your complaint to Clerk to the Governors, St Alphege CE Infant School, Oxford Street, Whitstable, Kent, CT5 1DA.